crate/crate-tutorials/docs/install.rst

 ..
 TIP::

-    If this command aborts with an error, please consult the `Docker troubleshooting guide`_.
-You are also welcome learn more about :ref:`howtos:resource_constraints` with respect to running CrateDB within containers.
+    If this command aborts with an error, please consult the :ref:`Docker troubleshooting guide <howtos:docker-troubleshooting>`.
+You are also
+    welcome learn more about :ref:`howtos:resource_constraints` with respect to running CrateDB within containers.

 ..
 CAUTION::